Preach the Word ∙

 4 They will reject the truth and chase after myths.

-Near the end of the Apostle Paul’s life, coming ever closer to the executioner’s axe, Paul wrote some final instructions to his disciple, Timothy.
-What was most important to him?
-That is what he passed on to Timothy.
+Near the end of the Apostle Paul’s life, coming ever closer to the executioner’s ax.
+His service to the Father is almost completed.
+Paul wrote final instructions to his disciple, his son in the faith, Timothy.
+What was most important to Paul?
+That is the torch he handed off to Timothy.
 Think of it as, Paul’s last words.

 2 Timothy 4:1-2